Skip to main content

 Termination transaction due to Death

 In the unfortunate event that an employee dies, no further payments should be made to the employee in MicrOpay.
-Instead, you will need to hold any outstanding payments until you have been advised by the Executor of the deceased estate.
+Instead, you will need to hold any outstanding payments until the Executor has advised you.

-There may be circumstances that the employer may not be aware, such as debts or child support.
+There may be circumstances that the employer is not aware of, such as debts or child support.
 Due the nature of the termination and delays that can occur in obtaining the required information, it is recommended that all payments be made outside of MicrOpay.

 Upon the death of an employee, there are several things to consider.
 These include: